akhilcjose/akhilcjose/README.md

 ### Glad to see you here!
-I’m a aspiring full-stack developer and a casual gamer.
+I’m a aspiring to become a full-stack developer and a casual gamer.

 <br/>